python-trio/trio-amqp/docs/api.rst

                     Zero means the server does not want a heartbeat.
    :param dict client_properties: configure the client to connect to the AMQP server.

-   The actual connection will then be etsablished by an async context manager.
+   The actual connection will then be established by an async context manager.

 .. _AmqpProtocol: :